 Airlines have turned luggage fees into a cash cow over the last decade, raking in billions of dollars a year, and JetBlue is no exception.
 In fact, JetBlue quietly raised baggage fees recently, joining several other U.S. airlines in now charging at least $35 to check a bag.

-Curious what you’ll pay to check a bag on your next JetBlue flight?
-Want to know what you’ll be allowed to bring as a carry on?
-Want to find ways to save on JetBlue baggage fees – if not avoid them entirely?
+Curious about what you'll pay to check a bag on your next JetBlue flight?
+Want to know what you'll be allowed to bring as a carry-on?
+Want to find ways to save on JetBlue baggage fees … if not avoid them entirely?

 We've got it all covered.

 - Current JetBlue Baggage Fees